-Activity Evidence that Supports this Approach Challenge Number(s) Addressed Ruth Miskin catch-up Literacy programme with both 1:1 and small group provision with older readers, there is evidence that it can be a positive approach.
+Activity Evidence that Supports this Approach Challenge Number(s) Addressed Additional 100-minute lesson in Literacy (Reading and Writing) for each class in KS3 taught by a specialist teacher Catch-up programmes implemented by trained teachers and LSAs such as Ruth Miskin catch-up Literacy programme with both 1:1 and small group provision Ruth Miskin strategies rely on Phonics.
+While there have been fewer studies examining phonics with older readers, there is evidence that it can be a positive approach.
 With any reading intervention, careful diagnosis is required on the difficulties that the reader is experiencing, regardless of age.
 If an older reader is struggling with decoding, phonics approaches will still be appropriate.
 Where readers are struggling with vocabulary or comprehension, other interventions may be more appropriate.
 Phonics EEF (educationendowmentfoundation.org.uk) Introduction of a Reading Spine for all KS3 students, delivered through the form time programme.
 Disciplinary literacy is an approach to improving literacy across the curriculum.
 It recognises that literacy skills are both general and subject specific, emphasising the value of supporting teachers of every subject to teach students how to read, write and communicate effectively.
 EEF Study on Improving Literacy in Secondary Schools